 Outputs A & B are LFOs (low frequency oscillators), with CV control of frequency and waveshape.
-The output signals are $\pm 8V$ (16V peak-to-peak) by default, but can be attentuated via the parameters.
-The scale factor is (1+parameter value)/32, so at the minimum parameter value of -1 there is no output at all.
+The output signals are ±8V (16V peak-to-peak) by default, but can be attenuated via the parameters.

 The outputs can also have a DC offset applied.
-The offset in Volts is (parameter value)/4 i.e. the range is ± 7.75 , in steps of 0.25V.
+The offset in Volts is (parameter value)/4 i.e. the range is $\pm 10V$, in steps of 0.25V.